Long Night's Journey into Day

 Long Night's Journey Into Day is a 2000 American documentary film about the Truth and Reconciliation Commission in post-Apartheid South Africa.
 It was nominated for an Academy Award for Best Documentary Feature.

 Reception

 Critical response

 Long Night's Journey Into Day has an approval rating of 94% on review aggregator website Rotten Tomatoes, based on 16 reviews, and an average rating of 7.48/10.
 It also has a score of 85 out of 100 on Metacritic, based on 4 critics, indicating "universal acclaim".

+Awards

+The film won the Best International Feature Documentary award at the 2000 Hot Docs Canadian International Documentary Festival.